Golf iron covers can be somewhat of a divisive topic among golfers – some players love them, while other players will sneer at anyone who uses them.

 Are golf iron covers lame?

 The answer to whether golf clubs are lame or not really is in the eye of the beholder.
+Some players take great pride in protecting their irons from scratches at all costs, while other players aren’t fussed by the occasional ding or dent.

 One Reddit user described the use of iron covers akin to “putting a sock on a hammer – never feel sorry for the tools”, which I think sums up the feelings of most golfers who align themselves with the anti-cover camp.